 The updated PIAWE framework allows the employer and worker to agree on the PIAWE amount to be used for determining the worker's weekly compensation payments.
 PIAWE agreements are optional.
 Where an employer and a worker do not enter into an agreement, the agent will calculate PIAWE in accordance with the legislation and make a work capacity decision.

 There are certain requirements that must be met for an agreement to be valid, including the agent being satisfied that the agreed PIAWE amount is fair and reasonable.
 An employer and worker who have struck an agreement must apply to the agent for approval of the agreement within five days of initial notification of injury.
-Please use the following PIAWE agreement form to seek the agent's approval of an agreement.
+Please use the PIAWE agreement forms (below) to seek the agent's approval of an agreement.

-Dispute Resolution Reforms implementation
+Dispute resolution reforms implementation

 At icare, we hold ourselves accountable for the implementation of the dispute resolution reforms within the schemes that we operate.